mattvenn/waveform/README.md

 * Try to solve it yourself first and then model your problem solving skills for the students.

 ~~~
     c = 2 * pi * r	   #circumference is 2 * Pi * r
-    l = c / segments	#the length of each segment is c / number of segments
+    l = c / segments   #length of each segment is c / number of segments
-    a = 360 / segments	#the angle to turn is 360 / number of segments
+    a = 360 / segments #angle to turn is 360 / number of segments
 ~~~

 * Add some extra code so that you can specify the centre of the circle with an x and y co-ordinate.